-9.9 radius log r(inner) [outer radius, thickness; parsec; linear]
+9.9. radius r(inner) [r(outer), thickness; parsec; linear]

 The first number is the log of the inner radius.
-The second number sets a stopping radius and is optional.
-The second number is either the log of the outer radius (if it is larger than the first number) or the log of the thickness of the cloud (if it is less than or equal to the first number).
+The second optional number sets a stopping radius and is either the log of the outer radius (if it is larger than the first number) or the log of the thickness of the cloud (if it is less than or equal to the first number).

 The numbers are normally interpreted as the log of the radii in cm.
-If the optional keyword linear appears on the line then the numbers are interpreted as the linear numbers rather than a log.
-The default units are centimeters, but the arguments will be interpreted as the log of the radii in parsecs if the keyword parsec appears anywhere on the line.
+If the optional keyword linear appears then the numbers are interpreted as linear numbers.
+The default units are centimeters, but the arguments will be interpreted as the log of the radii in parsecs if the keyword parsec appears.
 Arguments will be interpreted as linear parsecs if both keywords appear.
 The following gives examples of its use.

-'''

-radius 19.5 ; log of inner radius in cm radius 19.5 18.5; as above, but a thickness of 3x10^18 cm radius 19.5 20 ; inner radius as above, outer radius 10^20 cm radius 100 linear; inner radius of 100 cm radius 0 parsecs; log of radius in parses, so inner radius 1 pc radius 1 to 3 linear parsecs; inner radius 1 pc, outer 3 pc
+''' radius 19.5 ; log of inner radius in cm radius 19.5 18.5 ; as above, but a thickness of 3x10^18 cm radius 19.5 20 ; inner radius as above, outer radius 10^20 cm radius 100 linear; inner radius of 100 cm radius 0 parsecs ; log of radius in parses, so inner radius 1 pc radius 1 to 3 linear parsecs ; inner radius 1 pc, outer 3 pc '''

-'''

-The default value for the outer radius is effectively infinite (actually 10^{30} cm).
-If the radius command is not entered and the surface flux or ionizing radiation field is set in some unambiguous manner (for instance, with the ionization parameter or energy density temperature), then a radius of 10^{25} cm will be set by default.
-Under most circumstances this radius will result in an effectively plane parallel geometry.
+The default outer radius is effectively infinite (actually 1030 cm).
+If the radius command is not entered and the surface flux or ionizing radiation field is set in some unambiguous manner (for instance, by setting the ionization parameter or energy density temperature), then a starting radius of 1025 cm will be set by default.
+Under most circumstances this will result in a plane-parallel geometry.

-Page 156 below describes a problem that can occur if the second parameter is used with the vary option.
+Page 163 below describes a problem that can occur if the second parameter is used with the vary option.

-The stop thickness command (page 111 below) provides another way to set a stopping thickness, but without needing to specify a starting radius.
+The stop thickness command (page 117 below) provides another way to set a stopping thickness without specifying a starting radius.

-9.10 sphere [options]15.16
+9.10. sphere [options]^{16,17}

-Cloudy normally assumes an open geometry (defined on page 10 above), i.e., that the gas covering factor is small, as is the case in the BLR of AGNs.
-The sphere command should be included to change this assumption for an open geometry (defined on page 10 above), one where the covering factor of the gas is large and the model spherical.
+Cloudy normally assumes an open geometry (defined on page 9 above), i.e., that the gas covering factor is small.
+The sphere command should be included to change this assumption for an closed geometry (defined on page 9 above), one where the covering factor of the gas is large and the model spherical.
 This command tells Cloudy to take into account ionization by the diffuse continua and lines produced in the far side of the nebula (i.e., from beyond the central object), and not to attenuate the ionizing continuum by pure scattering opacities, such as electron scattering, back scattering by grains, or Rayleigh scattering.